carlosplanchon/outfancy/README.md

 http://showterm.io/42f0bfa286232758acf18

 ## what is it?
-Outfancy is a python library to print charts in Terminal.
+Outfancy is a python library to print tables in Terminal.
 It's a quick way to visualize data when you don't have a GUI and can be integrated easily in your programs.
 It's written in python3 and can quickly be installed anywhere using pip3.

 ## installation
 ### install with pip3